brillout/goldpage/readme.md

 ## Why `ssr-coin`

-`ssr-coin` is about making SSR as easy as possible yet flexible.
+`ssr-coin` is about making SSR easy and flexible.

 ###### Easy

 All you need to get started is:
- - Install `ssr-coin` and `ssr-coin` plugins
+ - Install `ssr-coin`, a server plugin and a render plugin.
- - Add the `ssr-coin` middleware to your server
+ - Add the `ssr-coin` middleware to your server.
+ - Add the `ssr-coin` scripts to your `package.json`
- - Define your pages
+ - Define your pages.

 That's it.

-For example, for a React & Express stack:
+For example, all you need for a React & Express stack is:

 ~~~json
 {